johnwargo/johnwargo-static-11ty/src/posts/2025/arduino-esp32-connect-https.md

 2. Added a double quote (`"`) at the start of each line.
 3. Appended `\n"` to the end of each line in the file.

-**Note:** In the following example, I removed the bulk of the certificate content for readability; your file will NOT have the three vertical dots (I pit them in there to show you that there is content missing).
+**Note:** In the following example, I removed the bulk of the certificate content for readability; your file will NOT have the three vertical dots (I put them in there to show you that there is content missing).

 Here's an example of the converted content: